lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-FragFormat title='Fragment format.'}

-### Fragmentation formats

 In the No ACK option, fragments except the last one SHALL contain the format as defined in {{Fig-NotLast}}.
-The total size of the fragmentation header is R bits.
+The total size of the fragment header is R bits.

 ~~~~
              <------------ R ---------->